schimi-dev/schi-template-app/README.md

 * Set `spellCheck={false}` on forms and inputs
 * Set `autoComplete='off'` on forms and inputs

+### Accessibility
+The app should support usage via tabbing.
+We make sure that all focusable elements are highlighted when focused and special elements like Menus and Dialogs fulfill accessibility guidelines (e.g. focusing the first focusable element when opened).

 ### CSS
 We need to apply the correct color-scheme when allowing the user to manually toggle dark and light theme.
 Thus, we set `color-scheme: dark;` and `color-scheme: light;` in the corresponding classes in `globals.css`.